apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 #### Input:

 1. `config` - A configuration JSON object that has been validated using the `ConnectorSpecification`.
 2. `configured catalog` - A [`ConfiguredAirbyteCatalog`](https://docs.airbyte.com/understanding-airbyte/beginners-guide-to-catalog#configuredairbytecatalog).
 This is a modified version of the `catalog` returned by the `discover` command.
-Any `AirbyteRecordMessages`s that the destination receives that do _not_ match the structure described in the `catalog` will fail.
+Any `AirbyteRecordMessage`s that the destination receives that do _not_ match the structure described in the `catalog` will fail.
 3. `message stream` - \(this stream is consumed on stdin--it is not passed as an arg\).
 It will receive a stream of JSON-serialized `AirbyteMesssage`.

 #### Output: